-Our leading competitive position and differentiated solutions have enabled us to realize unique advantages in fastgrowing and strategically-important segments of the payments market.
+Our leading competitive position and differentiated solutions have enabled us to realize unique advantages in fast-growing and strategicallyimportant segments of the payments market.
 We provide payment processing solutions to clients primarily operating in the personal loans, automotive loans, receivables management, and business-to-business verticals.
 Our payment processing solutions enable consumers and businesses in these verticals to make payments using electronic payment methods, rather than cash or check, which have historically been the primary methods of payment in these verticals.
 We believe that a growing number of consumers and businesses prefer the convenience and efficiency of paying with cards and other electronic methods and that we are poised to benefit as these verticals continue to shift from cash and check to electronic payments.
 The personal loans vertical is predominately characterized by installment loans, which are typically utilized by consumers to finance everyday expenses.
 The automotive loans vertical predominantly includes subprime automotive loans, automotive title loans and automotive buy-here-pay-here loans and also includes near-prime and prime automotive loans.
 Our receivables management vertical relates to consumer loan collections, which typically enter the receivables management process due to delinquency on credit card bills or as a result of major life events, such as job loss or major medical issues.
 The business-to-business vertical relates to transactions occurring between a wide variety of enterprise clients, many of which operate in the manufacturing, wholesale, distribution, healthcare and education industries.

 Our go-to-market strategy combines direct sales with integrations with key software providers in our target verticals.
-The integration of our technology with key software providers in the verticals that we serve, including loan management systems, dealer management systems ("DMS"), collection management systems, and enterprise resource planning software systems, allows us to embed our omni-channel payment processing technology into our clients' critical workflow software providers as our "software integration partners."
-An integration allows our sales force to readily access new client opportunities or respond to inbound leads because, in many cases, a business will prefer, or in some cases only consider, a payments provider that has already integrated or is able to integrate its solutions with numerous, widely-used enterprise management systems in the verticals that we serve, which makes our platform a more compelling choice for the businesses that use them.
-Moreover, our relationships with our partners help us to develop deep industry knowledge regarding trends in client needs.
-Our integrated model fosters long-term relationships with our clients, which supports our volume retention rates that we believe are above industry averages.
+The integration of our technology with key software providers in the verticals that we serve, including loan management systems, dealer management systems ("DMS"), collection management systems, and enterprise resource planning software systems, allows us to embed our omni-channel payment processing technology into our clients' critical workflow software and ensure seamless operation of our solutions within our clients' enterprise management systems.
+We refer to these software providers as our "software integration partners."
+An integration allows our sales force to readily access new client opportunities or respond to inbound leads because, in many cases, a business will prefer, or in some cases only consider, a payments provider that has already integrated or is able to integrate its solutions with the business' primary enterprise management system.
+We have successfully integrated our technology solutions with numerous, widely-used enterprise management systems in the verticals that we serve, which makes our platform a more compelling choice for the businesses that use them.
+Moreover, our relationships with our clients, which supports our volume retention rates that we believe are above industry averages.
 As of December 31, 2021, we maintained approximately 222 integrations with various software providers.